-By taking part in the intervention sessions, your caregiver may feel supported and less overwhelmed which may help to improve your psychological and physical health.
+Taking part in the intervention sessions may help you feel supported and less overwhelmed.
 Future patients and their caregivers may benefit from what is learned in this study.
 However, it cannot be promised that there will be any benefits to you or others from your taking part in this research.